dhcai21/VReassort/README.md

 > ⚠️ **Important:**  If the names of segment sequences across the segment fasta files are inconsistent, VReassort will take sequences in the same order across segments as the same strains.

-If you want to use built trees from other tools (e.g., IQ-Tree2) as input, please use the input file `input_file/input_tree.csv` and use `--type tree` in the command.

 ```